jackw3434/ArtificialLifeSimulation-Cplusplus-openGL/README.md

 Please enter how many days you would like the simulation to run.
 >5
 ```
+The user can enter any number of models they like, providing the user's computer can handle it.
+After entering how many days the simulation runs for, the simulation will start.

 ## Controls

+These movement controls were only utilised during the formative assessment and are not required for the game, but the user will still have access to these controls, strictly for demo purposes.

 You can use the arrow keys and mouse to move the camera.